SAP/spartacus-docs/_pages/dev/context/automatic-context-configuration.md

 ### Caching the Site Context with Server-Side Rendering

-The site can be identified during server-side rendering, and transferred to the browser using Angular's `TransferState` mechanism.
-To avoid making calls for base sites on the server side with every page request, the pages can be cached by reverse proxy.
+The site can be identified during server-side rendering, and the context can be transferred to the browser using the Angular `TransferState` mechanism.
+To avoid making calls to the server side with every page request, the pages can be cached by reverse proxy.

 To allow the site to be identified on the server side, you need to provide the current request URL to Spartacus.
-You can do this by using the Spartacus decorator over the `ngExpressEngine`, which provides Spartacus's `SERVER_REQUEST_URL` injection token, under the hood.
+You can do this by using the Spartacus decorator over the `ngExpressEngine`.
+The `ngExpressEngine` provides the `SERVER_REQUEST_URL` injection token to Spartacus under the hood.
 You can configure this in `main.server.ts`, as follows:

 ```typescript
 import { ngExpressEngine as engine } from '@nguniversal/express-engine';